tinutjoy/flashcard-demo/README.md

 # Flash Card Demo

+Generates a set of question/answer pairs a.k.a flashcards for a given text.

 #### Please install the packages from requirements.txt.
 The code is tested on python 3.7.

 To Run the CLI  demo, please use the following command.